Security-Onion-Solutions/securityonion-docs/managing-alerts.rst

 Managing Alerts
 ===============

 Security Onion generates a lot of valuable information for you the second you plug it into a TAP or SPAN port.
-Between :ref:`zeek` logs, alert data from :ref:`suricata`, and full packet capture from :ref:`stenographer`, you have enough information to begin making identifying areas of interest and making positive changes to your security stance.
+Between :ref:`zeek` logs, alert data from :ref:`suricata`, and full packet capture from :ref:`stenographer`, you have enough information to begin identifying areas of interest and making positive changes to your security stance.

 .. note::